istarter/React-TypeScript-JS-notes/README.md

 Adaptive design often works best for smaller sites that are being refreshed.
 16. **Difference between even.target and current target?**: Target is the element that triggered the event (e.g., the user clicked on) currentTarget is the element that the event listener is attached to.
+17: **Difference between POST & GET**: Differentiate between GET and POST.
+Both GET and POST method is used to transfer data from client to server in HTTP protocol but Main difference between POST and GET method is that GET carries request parameter appended in URL string while POST carries request parameter in message body which makes it more secure way of transferring data from client to server.